Q: When is the deadline to register for camp?

 A: Camps have specialists—like a cook, healthcare manager, and activity specialist staff for the horse and adventure programs.
 These staff members are carefully selected for their skills, as well as how they work with children and adults.
 Staff members who supervise high-adventure activities such as the pool, water sports, challenge course, archery, and other areas receive additional training and qualifications.

-Resident camp unit leaders and counselors are enthusiastic, talented, and caring individuals, who are 18 years of age or older.
+Overnight camp unit leaders and counselors are enthusiastic, talented, and caring individuals, who are 18 years of age or older.
 Campers’ health and safety are our top priorities.
 We select staff based on their maturity, program skills, experience, and their ability to serve as role models.
 All staff must attend an intensive pre-camp training program, including safety, activity planning, camper care, team building, and much more.
 Meet our camp directors.

 Q: Is there a camp trading post?